08 Jun Newsletter 8.6.2012

 The Blue Book is being written and students have been given their school photos to review.
 Preparations for the final week are well underway and a committee has been set up to put on a big awards show at the Gala.
 And the starting signal has been given for the boys to invite a girl to the Gala Dinner.
 The boys have shown great imagination and creativity in their invitations in recent years, so it should be an exciting time with more surprises for the girls.

-In the coming week the main focus is on the running of tests and then again there is a wide range of activities.
+In the coming week there is first and foremost focus on the organisation of tests and then again there is a wide range of activities.
 Among other things, there is a trip to Aalborg Zoo on Wednesday.
-And there are certainly a lot of people who are excited about the last student party, where it has been announced that there will be surprises already from 2pm and before the students leave for their party.
-The Parents' Council is involved in all aspects and we hope it will be a good end for all participants.
+And there are certainly many who are excited about the last student party, where it has been announced that there will be surprises already from 14 pm. and before the students leave for their party.
+The Parents' Council is involved in all aspects and we hope that it will be a good ending for all participants.

 During the week we have issued a invitation to all parents of the current student team for the final session on Saturday 30 June.
 If you have not received it, please send an email.